+ LR-Icons

 Federal Direct Loans

-Enrollment in an IDR plan
+Enrollment in a qualifying repayment plan

 120 qualifying payments